-Wondering which cover crop to choose of the many and available?.
+Wondering which cover crop to choose from the many and available?.
 This post will help you do that.
 We have outlined series of questions you need to answer to help in your final choice of one or a combination of cover crops to use depending on what you hope to achieve.

 Basically, before growing a cover crop, you need to ask yourself:

 - What type of cover crop should I plant?

 - When should I kill the crop or incorporate into the soil?

 Read also: List of 100 and more cover crops